morevnaproject-org/subtitles-translation/README.md

 [en] Oh...
 It so windy...
 ```

-Please make sure to put your translations/edits into "srt" files located in repository root (i.e. "episode-6.srt").
+Please make sure to put your translations/edits into "msrt" files located in repository root (i.e. "episode-6.msrt").

 All language files in subdirectories are generated automatically and will be eventually overwritten.

+## Note for translators / Translation status:

+At the moment we are at the stage of polishing English translation (which is based on Russian dialogues).
+After polishing phase will be completed the English language will become the base one for other languages.
+That said, only corrections to English language are accepted at this time.

+Important: When proposing new replicas, please consider to try fit them to the sam length as original Russian replicas.
+This will save a lot of work to animators and keep the kitties safe.

 ## Translators and correctors: